alexgeraldo/aw-project/back-end/backend-services/likes-service.md

-# Likes Backend Service ADR
+# Backend Likes Service ADR

 ## Status

 [Proposed]

+## Context

+The backend Likes Service division, surged from the architectural principle of spliting the backend into business oriented services.

-## Context and Description
+## Description

-Our small team is developing a new meat related app called QR Meat that allows to check on meat products and related information.
-We need to decide on how we are going to divide the in terms of Micro-frontends to ensure requirements such as modularity, reusability, flexibility, testability and maintainability.
+This service is responsible for storing the saved entities (on this case Products) of a user in the for of likes

 ## Resources

+Manages the list of entities (Products) saved by the user.

-## Rest API
+## REST API

 ## Business Objects Interaction